lallemel/CharmDimuon-Generator/README.md

 # Step 1: LeptonInjector

-## Generation of Muon (Anti)Neutrino CC DIS Events
+## Energy and Geometry Sampling

 Author: Louise Lallement Arnaud
 Contact: lallemen@ualberta.ca or louise.lallement@etu.univ-grenoble-alpes.fr
 Working with: Sourav Sarkar, Juan Pablo Yáñez

-This step consists in running the LeptonInjector to generate 1,000,000 charged current deep inelastic scattering (CC DIS) muon (anti)neutrino events.
+The incoming neutrino energy and interaction geometry are randomly sampled.
+A million events are generated according to an arbitrary generation spectrum (they will eventually be weighted to achieve the desired Monte Carlo statistics).
+The detector geometry is implemented.

 ## Singularity Container

-This work should be implemented within the Singularity container:
+Log in to your Illume account.
+This work should be implemented within the Singularity container.

 ```bash
 # go to personal data directory